What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 Gridlock does not have to mean divorce or separation.
 It is an opportunity to bring new life to your relationship.

-Successfully working through this kind of emotional gridlock requires the development and practice of new skills — the first of which is admitting that you’re stuck and need the support of a specialist.
+Successfully working through this kind of emotional gridlock requires the development and practice of new skills — the first of which is admitting that you’re stuck.
+You have various options of learning to break through the gridlock, one of which is seeking a relationship specialist who understands the Negative Cycle and can help you come closer together.

 You have to reestablish trust and emotional connection in your relationship before you can deal with the sex gridlock.
 You have to find your way back to each other.

 The emotional healing has to happen before you move to trying new things sexually.
 It has to take place before you ask each other one more time to do something differently.
-Or you’ll be stuck in gridlock, again.
+Until then, the gridlock will rear its ugly head when the season rolls around once again.